-At the other end of the scale, Bodrum is one of the most popular holiday destinations for those looking for an affordable break from many Europeans countries.
+At the other end of the scale, Bodrum is one of the most popular holiday destinations for those looking for an affordable break from many European countries.

 How to get there

-There are well connected, good quality roads along the southern and western coastlines of Turkey.
-The road that runs north-south from the extreme south west of Turkey up north to Izmir and beyond eventually to Istanbul links to the road to Bodrum just north of Mugla at Yagatan.
+There are well-connected, good-quality roads along the southern and western coastlines of Turkey.
+A road runs north-south from the extreme southwest of Turkey up north to Izmir and eventually Istanbul, where it links to Bodrum just north of Mugla at Yagatan.

 The closest station to Bodrum is in Izmir and Turkey is currently updating its high-speed rail systems connecting across the country.
 Buses frequently run to Izmir and other rail transport hubs and are exceptionally affordable.

 Bodrum is well served by air.
 The main income airport is Bodrum (BJV) located 19 miles away from the city.
-However, Kos, Rhodes and Dalaman are still within easy reach, meaning that it’s a destination accessible from a wealth of countries directly.
+However, Kos, Rhodes and Dalaman are still within easy reach, meaning that it is a destination accessible from a wealth of countries directly.